Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models

 The Transformer architecture is founded on two pivotal components: FFN and MHA.
-FFN is comprised of linear operations.
-In Sections \ref{Section: Matrix-Vector Method for Linear} and \ref{section:Matrix-Vector Method for Transformer}, we have showcased the matrix-vector representations for both Linear and MHA.
-In this section, we delve into why the Transformer has emerged as a key model in the domain of LLMs.
+In Sections \ref{Section: Matrix-Vector Method for Linear} and \ref{section:Matrix-Vector Method for Transformer}, we have showcased the matrix-vector representations for both FFN and MHA.
+In this section, we delve into why multi-layer Transformer is the implementation of DUAT.